UConn

 We will start by finding the best responses for Player 1.
 That is, for every possible strategy of Player 2, we will identify Player 1's best response.

 For example, if Player 2 plays V, Player 1 can earn 9 (from strategy A), 7 (from strategy B), 5 (from strategy C), 3 (from strategy D), or 1 (from strategy E).
-As 9 is his highest possible payoff, we conclude that Player 1's best response to V is to play A.
+As 9 is the highest possible payoff, we conclude that Player 1's best response to V is to play A.

 Player 2